archphile/thepenguin/content/post/2020-01-02-some-nice-fonts-for-your-ebook-reader.md

 If you use a Kindle, just unpack the zip, and put the fonts inside  the  **"fonts"** folder.

-If you don't have a Kindle and want to use the best kindle font on your ebook reader or app, you can get it using the following link:
+If you don't have a Kindle and want to use the best kindle font on your e-book reader or app, you can get it using the following link:

 - [Bookerly](/download/fonts/Bookerly.zip) *([source](https://aur.archlinux.org/packages/ttf-bookerly/))*